Operations on data cubes

 plot(reg_cube, band = "SOIL", palette = "OrRd")

-Percentage of soil per pixel estimated by mixture model (Source: Authors).
+Percentage of soil per pixel estimated by mixture model (source: authors).

-1. Improved classification accuracy: LMMs provide a more accurate representation of mixed pixels by considering the contributions of multiple land classes within a single pixel.
+Linear mixture models (LMM) improve the interpretation of remote sensing images by accounting for mixed pixels and providing a more accurate representation of the Earth’s surface.
+LMMs provide a more accurate representation of mixed pixels by considering the contributions of multiple land classes within a single pixel.
 This can lead to improved land cover classification accuracy compared to conventional per-pixel classification methods, which may struggle to accurately classify mixed pixels.

-2. Sub-pixel information: LMMs allow for the estimation of the abundances of each land class within a pixel, providing valuable sub-pixel information.
+LMMs also allow for the estimation of the abundances of each land class within a pixel, providing valuable sub-pixel information.
 This can be especially useful in applications where the spatial resolution of the sensor is not fine enough to resolve individual land cover types, such as monitoring urban growth or studying vegetation dynamics.
+By considering the sub-pixel composition of land classes, LMMs can provide a more sensitive measure of changes in land cover over time.
+This can lead to more accurate and precise change detection, particularly in areas with complex land cover patterns or where subtle changes in land cover may occur.

 Applications of spectral mixture analysis in remote sensing include forest degradation [20], wetland surface dynamics [21], and urban area characterization [22].
 These models providing valuable information for a wide range of applications, from land mapping and change detection to resource management and environmental monitoring.